section-engineering-education/engineering-education/content/articles/building-autocorrect-feature-using-nlp-with-python/index.md

 `V` - the total sum of words in the dictionary.

 #### Choose the most-likely candidate
-When the probabilities are calculated, the actual list of words are grouped by the most likely word from the created candidates.
+When the probabilities are calculated, the actual list of words is grouped by the most likely word from the created candidates.

 ### Building autocorrect feature
 We will need a dictionary to develop an autocorrect system where the smartphone uses history to match the typed words to see if they are correct or not.